Mesharou/mesharou.github.io/ModNum/Activity1.md

 ## QUESTIONS
  * About the configuration:
+ 	* What is the size of the domain?
+ 	* What is the depth of the domain?
+ 	* What is the Coriolis parameter value?
  	* What is the forcing?

-   * What is the Coriolis parameter?
-   * What is the boundary condition?
-   * What is the bottom condition?
-   * What is the accuracy of the advection scheme?
+*[hint: look for "BASIN" in the files ana_grid.F, analytical.F]*

  * About the circulation:
-    * Is it similar to Stommel’s gyre (http://ido.at.fcen.uba.ar/index_archivos/Stommel_1948.pdf)?
+    * Is it similar to Stommel’s gyre ([Stommel, 1948](http://jgula.fr/ModNum/Stommel_1948.pdf))?